By: Marilyn L. Davis

 Interesting Idioms Intrigue Our Readers

-Alliteration is derived from Latin’s “Latira”meaning,“letters of alphabet”.
-It is a writing style in which a number of words, having the same first consonant sound, occur close together in a series.
+Alliteration, derived from Latin’s “Latira” means, “letters of the alphabet.”
+It is a writing style in which several words, having the same first consonant sound, occur close together in a series.

-Titles are your first opportunity to capture your reader’s attention.
-Alliteration in your title is an excellent way to add interest.
-Still, titles pose a challenge; some writers have a title in mind and then create the article, and others wait until the article is finished to determine if the title reflects the contents.
+Titles are your first opportunity to capture your reader’s attention, and using alliteration in your title is an excellent way to add interest.
+Still, titles pose a challenge; some writers have a title in mind and then create the article, and others wait until they finish their post to determine if the title reflects the contents.
 Either way, a title is the first opportunity for getting readers initially engaged and interested.

 Using alliteration is a quick way to engage your readers, meaning that they actually might make it to the end of your article.
-Toby Fulwiler and Alan R. Hayakawa, writing in The Blair Handbook, list the following as ways to hone in on your title.
+Toby Fulwiler and Alan R. Hayakawa, writing in The Blair Handbook, list the following ways to hone in on your title.

 - Use one strong short phrase from your article

 - Present a question that your article answers

-- State the answer to the question or issue your article will explore
+- State the answer to the problem that your essay will explore

 - Use a clear or catchy image from your article